sitebay/docs/articles/guides/quick-answers/sitebay/sitebay-dashboard-tools/index.md

 ---
 slug: sitebay-dashboard-tools
-description: 'Site Bay Dashboard Tools: External Paths, HTTP Basic Authentication, Cloudflare Dev Mode, Clear Cache, Change Domain, Delete Site.'
+description: 'SiteBay Dashboard Tools: External Paths, HTTP Basic Authentication, Cloudflare Dev Mode, Clear Cache, Change Domain, Delete Site.'
 keywords: ["sitebay", "dashboard", "tools", "http basic auth", "cloudflare", "clear cache", "change domain", "delete site"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2024-04-04
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-04-04
-title: Maximizing Efficiency with Site Bay's Dashboard Tools
+title: Maximizing Efficiency with SiteBay's Dashboard Tools
 tags: ["sitebay"]
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

-Site Bay's Dashboard is packed with powerful tools designed to give you full control over your WordPress hosting environment.
+SiteBay's Dashboard is packed with powerful tools designed to give you full control over your WordPress hosting environment.
 These tools are tailored to streamline your site management process, ensuring that your website remains robust, secure, and highly available.
 Let's dive into what each tool offers and how you can use them to enhance your site's performance.

 ## External Paths